HORIBAEzSpecSDK/dotnet-sdk/README.md

 await mono.OpenConnectionAsync();
 ```

+If no **CommunicationException** is thrown, a connection will be established.

-After establishing connection to a device, you can start invoking the rest of the available commands
+After establishing connection, you can start invoking the rest of the available commands

 #### Interacting with a device